payworks/mpos-ui.android.paybutton/README.md

 ## Payworks Pay Button for Android

+**The repository is EOL and will no longer be updated.
+The latest binary builds can be accessed as usual at http://www.payworks.mpymnt.com/**

 <img src="http://www.payworks.mpymnt.com/sites/default/files/paybutton_android_2.png"/>

 The Payworks Pay Button makes the integration of card acceptance into your app insanely easy.